jayveedee/7Kabale/README.md

 7-Kabal\src\keras_yolo3
 ```

 Lastly, you need a virtual environment to install all the required packages in the next step.
+One of which is Anaconda.

 [Anaconda Python 3.7](https://www.anaconda.com/products/individual)

 To setup the environment recommended in this project, all you need to do is create a environment with the python version 3.7